Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning

 Forests offer multiple ecosystem functions and services such as timber production, carbon sequestration, valuable habitats to safeguard biodiversity, and recreation~\citep{Li2023AprDeep,Maes2023Jun22Accounting}.
 Forest inventories are intended to provide the required information to support sustainable, multi-functional forest management, so as to ensure the continued provision of those services.
 Up-to-date and fine-scale (i.e., tree level) information represents a cornerstone for the transition towards a small-scale, targeted, adaptive, and multi-functional management.

 Collecting and maintaining forest inventories was one of the first applications to adopt airborne laser scanning (ALS) as an operational tool, at local~\citep{ErikNaesset2004Laser}, regional and national scales~\citep{Kangas2018Remote}.
 The two main approaches to extract forest inventory data from Light Detection and Ranging (LiDAR) point clouds are the \emph{area-based approach}~\citep[ABA,][]{Naesset2002Predicting} and \emph{individual tree detection}~\citep[ITD,][]{Hyyppa2001segmentation}.
 ABA operates by estimating statistical indicators from the points within a given area (e.g., a grid cell).
-In contrast, ITD (also referred to as \emph{single tree inventory}) relies on the detection and segmentation of individual trees in the point cloud~\citep{Persson2002Detecting}.
+In contrast, ITD (also referred to as \emph{single tree inventory}) relies on the detection and segmentation of individual trees in the point cloud~\citep{Persson2002Detecting}, and consequently requires data at higher resolution~\citep{COOMES201777}.
 Several methods have been developed for ITD, whose accuracies differ depending on the forest conditions and the point density~\citep{Vauhkonen2011Comparative,Kaartinen2012International}.
 Most ITD algorithms operate on a rasterised canopy height model (CHM) derived from the highest ALS returns, representing the canopy top layer.
 Consequently, they are limited to the dominant canopy trees and tend to miss an important share of intermediate and understory trees.
-Despite the large body of research on the topic, and different data resolution requirements \citep{COOMES201777} between ABA and ITC, the operational uptake of ITD inventories has so far been limited, due to (1) the bias introduced by the relatively low detection rates, caused by the omission of non-dominant trees, and (2) a lack of transferability across different forest conditions and datasets.
+Despite the large body of research on the topic, the operational uptake of ITD inventories has so far been limited, due to (1) the bias introduced by the relatively low detection rates, caused by the omission of non-dominant trees, and (2) a lack of transferability across different forest conditions and datasets.